Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Chance-Constrained DC-OPF Model

 We note that the use of the PTDF matrix implicitly ensures power balance at the bus level.
 Therefore, our model follows existing literature (e.g., see~\cite{song2024chance,pena2020dc}) and avoids the need to explicitly include phase angles as decision variables.
 Indeed, the resulting model only has the nominal power generation $\bar{\bp}$ and participation factors $\balpha$ as decision variables.
 Once their optimal values are obtained, the voltage phase angles (which are also random variables) can be readily recovered under a specific realization of $\bxi$ by first constructing $\bp(\bxi)$ using~\eqref{eq:net_power_inj} and then using the system admittance matrix.

 We can now formulate the CC-OPF problem as follows:

 The objective function \eqref{eq:cc_opf_obj} minimizes the expected total generation costs.
 It can be readily shown that it simplifies to:

 Note that if we assume $\xi_i$ are i.i.d. zero-mean Gaussian random variables with known variance, then \eqref{eq: obj_final} further simplifies and reduces to the objective function used in prior work \cite{bienstock2014chance,roald2017chance}.
 Constraints~\eqref{eq:cc_opf_affine} and~\eqref{eq:cc_opf_power_balance} together ensure power balance within the network under the affine control policy.
 Constraints~\eqref{eq:cc_opf_power_min} and~\eqref{eq:cc_opf_power_max} are chance constraints enforcing that the power generated lies within the minimum and maximum generation limits with (sufficiently high) probability $1-\epsilon$.
 Similarly, constraints~\eqref{eq:cc_opf_line_flow_min} and~\eqref{eq:cc_opf_line_flow_max} are chance constraints enforcing power flows along lines to remain less than the maximum line capacity with probability $1-\epsilon$.
 Here, $\epsilon$ is a risk parameter to be determined by the system operator.
 Lower values of $\epsilon$ reflect higher risk aversion, since they enforce a higher probability of constraint satisfaction.
-We refer the reader to related works \cite{dvorkin2019chance,lubin2019chance} for setting $\epsilon$ values.
+In practice, different $\epsilon$ values may be assigned to different classes of constraints to reflect their operational importance.
+We refer the reader to related works~\cite{lubin2015robust,roald2017chance,dvorkin2019chance,lubin2019chance} for further discussion on setting $\epsilon$ values; in our experiments, we use a common value across all constraints so that the comparison focuses on the estimation methodology.